 Limited liability company (LLC)

 A limited liability company, or LLC, creates a separate business entity and offers more legal protections than a sole proprietorship or partnership.
 A significant benefit of this structure is that you generally aren't personally liable for the debts and obligations of the business.
 LLCs in Florida can be taxed as a sole proprietorship, partnership, or corporation.
+For more information read our guide on How to Form an LLC in Florida.

 Like an LLC, a corporation turns your business into a separate entity, protecting your personal assets.
 However, a corporation also has shareholders, directors, and officers, and you have to meet other requirements, such as holding regular shareholder meetings.